If we keep looking at the world from the same point of view, we learn nothing new.

 Cristina Vera painted this artwork during the Covid-19 pandemic of 2020.
-Chile was one of the world's worst hit by the pandemic, with some of the highest infection and fatality rates.
-In this work, Cristina depicts our visual world during the pandemic: the polychrome world is just a narrow line in the otherwise black painting.
-Just a narrow strip of life we've all been limited to in these times.
+Chile was one of the countries worst hit by the pandemic, with some of the highest infection and fatality rates.
+In this work, Cristina depicts our world during the pandemic: the polychrome world is just a narrow line in the otherwise black painting, a narrow strip of life to which we've all been limited in these times.

 Refugio.
 Watercolor on paper, 2017

 Beto Martinez is an accomplished Chilean artist who currently resides in Buenos Aires, Argentina.
 He paints in oil and watercolors, typically depicting his subjects as grotesque, sometimes almost nightmarish human shapes.

 Another American crisis that most of us are all familiar with is that of refugees.
 In this work, Beto is giving us yet another perspective: a family of three, a man, his wife, and their small son are naked, afraid, and crammed in a tiny transparent hemisphere, yet there is a tiny light above them.
 Their imperfect bodies, distorted faces, and uncomfortable poses, all crammed in the smallest space, make them so much more human.

 Homeless.
 Acrylic on canvas, 2018